mengxis/starter-hugo-academic/content/authors/admin/_index.md

     - course: MA in Public Policy with Certificate in Research Methods
       institution: University of Chicago
       year: 2018
-    - course: BSc in Mathematics, Economics, and History of Art
+    - course: BS in Mathematics (honors), Economics, and History of Art
       institution: University of Michigan
       year: 2015